kk1694/old_blog/_posts/2018-10-03-dl-journey-1-mont-review.markdown

 Overall, I'm quite happy with how this month turned out.
 My greatest improvement has been with pytorch - a library I knew nothing about a month ago, and by now I feel quite confident using it to implement most of the basic DL models.

+Update: looks like I committed to a little too much.
+I wasn't able to finish the Inclusive Images competition.
+Still, it taught me quite a bit about using Google Cloud.